ThinkDataEd/curriculum/docs/unit2/lesson3.md

 distributions are typically medians, and the better measures for center for symmetric distributions are typically means.

-17. Display the last 2 plots in the *Medians – Dotplots or Histograms* file ([LMR_2.4](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 2_v_6.0/LMR_2.4_Medians - Dotplots or Histograms.pdf)).
-They are labeled
-as plots for discussion for the end of class.
-Both the dot plot and histogram depict the number of candies eaten by a group of 330 high school students.
+17. Display the last 2 plots in the *Medians – Dotplots or Histograms* file ([LMR_U2_L3_A](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 2_v_6.0/LMR_U2_L3_A.pdf)).
+They are labeled as plots for discussion for the end of class.
+Both the dotplot and histogram depict the number of candies eaten by a group of 330 high school students.

 18. For the last 2 plots, ask students:

-    100. Which plot makes it easier to find the median number of candies eaten – the dot plot or the histogram?
-Why? <span style="color:grey">***The histogram is easier because we can estimate based on the distribution’s shape.
-There are too many dots in the dot plot to find the exact middle person.***</span>
+    100. Which plot makes it easier to find the median number of candies eaten – the dotplot or the histogram?
+Why? <span style="color:grey">***Answer: The histogram is easier because we can estimate based on the distribution’s shape.
+There are too many dots in the dotplot to find the exact middle person.***</span>

-    100. What is the median value? <span style="color:grey">***The median number of candies eaten is 7 candies.***</span>
+    100. What is the median value? <span style="color:grey">***Answer: The median number of candies eaten is 7 candies.***</span>

 ###**Class Scribes:**
 One team of students will give a brief talk to discuss what they think the 3 most important topics of the